 Types of accommodation in France

-Expats should be aware that unfurnished accommodation in France, as opposed to other destinations, does not usually include any white-label appliances, like refrigerators or washing machines.
+Expats should be aware that unfurnished accommodation in France, as opposed to many other destinations, does not usually include any white-label appliances, such as refrigerators or washing machines.
 Air conditioning is not a common feature, except in the south of the country, while an adequate heating system is essential for the country’s cold winters.

 While shipping furniture to France is a viable option, expats can rest assured that they won't have much difficulty finding furniture after arriving in the country.
 Paris in particular is wonderfully shopper-friendly, boasting a famous range of second-hand and antique stores as well as a number of modern superstores.

 Some of the types of accommodation available in France include:

 By far the most common type of accommodation in French cities, apartments are usually rented out on a monthly basis.
 They vary in size from small studio apartments to sprawling high-end condos, with an equally vast range in price.

 Cottages are more common in the rural areas of France.
 These are usually for sale, but some are rented out on a short-term basis for holidaymakers, especially near the coastal regions in the south of France.
 Cottages in rural France are also frequently available as renovation projects.
 These can be bought for a low price, but are usually in need of considerable restoration.

 Cottages vary considerably in price depending on their condition, location and size.
 They can be suitable for expat families planning to live in France for a long period of time or those who want to avoid the fast pace of city life.

 Expats with a slightly larger budget may consider buying or renting a stunning chateau, many of which have rich histories dating back to the Middle Ages.
 Most have been renovated over the years and have all the amenities expected of a modern home.

 Besides scouring online property sites and social networks, one of the best ways for expats in France to find accommodation is through the classifieds in various print and online publications.
 These adverts often include a time and date for interested parties to view the property.